- Download our Moving to Australia Guide (PDF)

 Expats looking to live and work in Australia will need a visa.
-Australia has a large number of visa categories, and requirements vary widely, but the government makes it easy to understand the visa application process, providing comprehensive information about how to apply for a specific class of visa, the associated costs, where to apply and more.
+Australia has a large number of visa categories, and requirements vary widely, but the government makes it easy to understand the visa application process, providing comprehensive information on how to apply for each specific class of visa, the associated costs, where to apply and more.

-That said, though the application process may be streamlined and easy to navigate, it certainly doesn’t guarantee entrance into the country and can take a long time to finalise.
+That said, the application process doesn’t guarantee entrance into the country and can take a long time to finalise.